PatrickAcheson/PatrickAcheson/README.md

 **`Undergraduate Cyber Security Student`**

-Hey, I'm studying Cyber Security at Edinburgh Napier University, and things are going pretty well - I'm on track for first-class honours.
+Hi, I'm studying Cyber Security at Edinburgh Napier University, and things are going pretty well - I'm on track for first-class honours.
 When I'm not deep in studies, I like to tinker with web development projects, practicing Python and JavaScript.
 I also participate in capture the flag challenges on platforms like HackTheBox and TryHackMe.
 Always looking forward to learning more in this field.
 <p align="left">
    <a href="https://www.linkedin.com/in/patrick-acheson-8153a5205/">
       <img alt="LinkedIn" title="Connect with me on LinkedIn" src="https://img.shields.io/badge/LinkedIn-Connect-blue?style=for-the-badge&logo=linkedin"/></a>